There are more adventures than one can do in a lifetime in the thousands of square kilometers of protected parks surrounding Canmore.

 Hiking: There are more trails and more vistas than one can do in a lifetime in the thousands of square kilometers of protected parks surrounding Canmore.
 There are hikes leaving right from Grandview’s doorstep!
 Your hosts are very familiar with great destinations, and have a wealth of books and maps to go through (also available at Café Books).
 Or you can use a number of guided adventure companies found at CanmoreAlberta.com.
 Perhaps a relaxing hike or yoga hike with Ronna?
 You can also try the Via Ferrata at the Norquay Ski area.

-Cycling: Singletrack abounds in Canmore on both sides of the valley for outstanding mountain biking.
+Mountain biking: Singletrack abounds in Canmore on both sides of the valley for outstanding mountain biking.
 This includes the Canmore Nordic Centre, which has an excellent mix of cross-country riding.
-Events include the 24 Hours of Adrenaline and Canada's National Cup cross-country races.
+Events include Canada's National Cup cross-country races and many others.
 There are singletrack routes all over Kananaskis, and some in Banff.
 Your Grandview hosts know all the best ones!
 You can also get a shuttle to Goat Creek for a very scenic 19km (mostly) downhill ride into Banff on an old fire road.
 Ask us about mountain biking the new HIgh Rockies Trail that has recently opened (80km long!) - we can help you pick which portions to ride.

 Road biking includes the Legacy Trail, a 27 km paved pathway between Canmore and Banff, that links up with a couple of great road rides in Banff National Park (Lake Minnewanka, or Mt Norquay).
 Cycle to the top of Highwood Pass - Canada's highest paved road (2206m or 7239 feet).
 Or shuttle to the Bow Valley Parkway in Banff for an outstanding road ride to Lake Louise and back (100 km).
 Bikes are available to rent from Rebound Cycle, Trail Sports, and Gear Up.
 Various tour operators, such as Canusa Cycle Tours, offer day and multi-day guided trips.
 Guided mountain or pathway bike tours and coaching are offered at Rebound Cycle, along with fat bike rentals for winter, stand up paddle boards for summer and other activities.
 They also have group rides on Wednesday's at 6 PM for anyone to join and explore the single track.